 The T7 entrance fee is certainly worth the pay.
 Why?
 You can actually walk to the very top of this 55-meter high waterfall.
 Standing up here and hearing the thunder of the cascading water is an experience you’ll never forget.
 Though you’ll probably dream of splashing in the pool at that base of the waterfall, your only swimming option is upriver just before the water begins to tumble down.

 The Sopoaga Waterfall is probably the prettiest waterfall in Samoa.
 Maybe it’s the way in which the water splashes from one pool to another, maybe it’s the secluded forest which hides this wonder, maybe it’s the birds so happily singing – or maybe just all three!
 This is an absolute postcard.
 The family that owns the lookout spot also cultivates a small tropical garden with Samoan plants and trees neatly labeled for your educational pleasure.
 Entrance is 5T.

 Upolu South Coast

 The south coast is the best place to base yourself at.
 The coastline is home to Samoa’s finest beaches, resorts, beach fales and natural wonders.
 All highlights are on or around the main coastal road, with the westernmost beaches requiring a bit of off-roading to get to.

 To Sua Ocean Trench

 You can’t say you’ve been to Samoa until you’ve visited the To Sua Ocean Trench.
 This natural wonder serves as Samoa’s ‘ambassador’ in travel magazines and lists of places to visit before you die.
 The trench is formed by two giant holes connected by a lava tube.
 The close proximity to the ocean just meters away fills one of the holes, creating the signature swimming spot.
 Part of the fun is overcoming your fear of heights and stepping down the ladder to the swimming platform.

 Once you’ve made the brave decent, it’s nothing but paradise.
 You’ll float in the saltwater pool with water trickling down from mossy ferns growing on the rocky walls.
-As you get close to the ocean side of the pool, you’ll feel the current pushing you out and sucking you in, a reminder of how the pool is naturally fed.
+As you get close to the ocean side of the pool, you’ll feel the current pushing you out and suck you in, a reminder of how the pool is naturally fed.